icon BELTOWER

 Call Events (Lead Ends)

-Mixed and spliced touches can be entered in a similar fashion, as illustrated in Free-Format Touch Editor, but with one or more method IDs on the end of each line, as illustrated above.
+Mixed and spliced touches can be entered on Call Events Basis, in a similar fashion, as illustrated in Free-Format Touch Editor, but with method IDs as illustrated above.

 Generic Touches

-Some callings can be used with a variety of methods, all of which can be included under Abbreviations, and by simply changing the method ID, as shown above, either in the header for Grandsire Triples (#G) or on the end of each touch line (: g) for Grandsire Doubles, or even in the Abbreviations, a touch can easily be applied to a different method.
+Some callings can be used with a variety of methods, all of which can be included under Definitions, and by simply changing the method ID, as shown above, either in the header for Grandsire Triples (#G) or on the end of each touch line (: g) for Grandsire Doubles, or alternatively in the Definitions, a touch can easily be applied to a different method.

 Valid HTML 4.01 Transitional